English women’s soccer targets titles, player development

 And he’s not even certain to be getting the chance to go to Tokyo with the British team before Wiegman takes charge next September after leaving her job with the Netherlands.

-“We will make that call and announce in November,” Sue Campbell, the FA’s director of the women’s game, said Monday.
+“We will make that call and announce in November,” Sue Campbell, the FA director of the women’s game, said on Monday.
 “We, of course, want to win a major tournament.
 But to do that, we don’t want to just win a major tournament once.
 We want to continue to win a major tournament for years ahead.”

 The FA also wants to instil a tactical approach in its national teams, having analysed the development by the U.S., France, Germany, Japan, the Netherlands and Spain.